2010 Pacific-10 Conference football season

 The 2010 Pacific-10 Conference football season began on September 2, 2010 with a victory by USC at Hawaii.
 Conference play began on September 11 with Stanford shutting out UCLA 35–0 in Pasadena on ESPN.

 Oregon repeated as the conference champion, ending the regular season with a program-first twelve wins and with a #2 BCS ranking.
 The Ducks earned a berth in the 2011 BCS National Championship Game, which they lost to SEC Champion Auburn.
 Stanford repeated as the conference runner-up, ending the regular season with a program-first eleven wins (their sole loss was to Oregon) and with a #4 BCS ranking, giving them an at-large BCS berth.
 The Cardinal defeated ACC Champion Virginia Tech in the 2011 Orange Bowl.
 Arizona lost to Oklahoma State while Washington defeated Nebraska in non-BCS bowls.

 This was the final season for the conference as a 10-team league.
 In July 2011, Colorado and Utah joined the conference, at which time the league's name changed to the Pac-12 Conference.

 The Sagarin Ratings by the end of the bowl season, ranked the Pac-10 as the best conference in football, overall.

-Previous season

-During the 2009 NCAA Division I FBS football season, the Pac-10 teams won 2 and lost 5 bowl games: